bruno-camara/tfsd-emse/README.md

 git commit -S -m "update README"
 ```

+- To see the commits in the backend project, check the [backend_commits.png](./screenshots/backend_commits.png) image

 **1/5 points - Create a milestone and assign it at least two nicely filled issues.**

 - Check the image [Milestone_Issues.png](./screenshots/Milestone_Issues.png)